Photo of a microphone in front of recording software

 Summary

 Machine learning has enabled many great and novel product ideas and features.
 With attention focused on innovations in machine-learning algorithms and models, the engineering challenges of transitioning from a model prototype to a production-ready system are often underestimated.
 When building products that could be deployed in production, a machine-learned model is only one of many components, though often an important or central one.
-Many challenges arise from building a system around a model, including building the right system (requirements), building it in a scalable and robust way (architecture), ensuring it can cope with mistakes made by the model (requirements, UI design, quality assurance), and it can be updated and monitored in production (operations).
+Many challenges arise from building a system around a model, including building the right system (requirements), building it in a scalable and robust way (architecture), ensuring that it can cope with mistakes made by the model (requirements, user-interface design, quality assurance), and ensuring that it can be updated and monitored in production (operations).

 Building products with machine-learning components requires a truly interdisciplinary effort covering a wide range of expertise, often beyond the capabilities of a single person.
 It really requires data scientists, software engineers, and others to work together, understand each other, and communicate effectively.
 This book hopes to help facilitate a better understanding.

 Finally, machine learning may introduce characteristics that are different from many traditional software engineering projects, for example, through the lack of specifications, interactions with the real world, or data-focused and scalable designs.
 Machine learning often introduces additional complexity and possibly additional risks, that call for responsible engineering practices.
-Whether we need entirely new practices, need to tailor established practices, or just need more of the same is still an open debate -- but most projects can clearly benefit from more engineering discipline.
+Whether we need entirely new practices, need to tailor established practices, or just need more of the same is still an open debate—but most projects can clearly benefit from more engineering discipline.

-The rest of this book will dive into many of these topics in much more depth, including requirements, architecture, quality assurance, operations, teamwork and process.
+The rest of this book will dive into many of these topics in much more depth, including requirements, architecture, quality assurance, operations, teamwork, and process.
 This book extensively covers MLOps and responsible ML engineering, but those topics necessarily cut across many chapters.

 Further Readings

 As all chapters, this text is released under Creative Commons BY-NC-ND 4.0 license.
-Last updated on 2024-03-05.
+Last updated on 2024-06-13.